maheshpalamuttath/WAHA-HTTP-API/README.md

 # Setting up Apache Reverse Proxy for WAHA Instance

-This guide explains how to configure Apache as a reverse proxy to make your WAHA (WhatsApp Helper Automation) instance accessible via a domain name, and optionally secure it with SSL using Let's Encrypt.
+This guide explains how to configure Apache as a reverse proxy to make your WAHA (WhatsApp HTTP API) instance accessible via a domain name, and optionally secure it with SSL using Let's Encrypt.

 ## Prerequisites